Los Angeles is one of the most famous destinations in the United States and even the world. It attracts millions of tourists year-round.

 Santa Barbara is also my former home and favorite LA getaway.
 This gorgeous little town is known for its Spanish architecture, unspoiled beaches, and fantastic local wine.

 Enjoy the vineyards nearby or simply sip at the centrally located tasting rooms in Santa Barbara’s Funk Zone.
 Then shop your way through State St. and marvel at the beaches that put LA shame.

 Where to stay in Los Angeles

 Located in one of the trendiest parts of Venice is the stylish Hotel Erwin.
-It’s walking distance to the best restaurants, nightlife, and shopping in Venice and also Santa Monica.
+It’s within walking distance of the best restaurants, nightlife, and shopping in Venice and Santa Monica.
 Despite its beachfront location and cute hotel rooms, Hotel Erwin won’t break the bank.

 With a gorgeous rooftop bar and helpful front desk, this is a great place to stay as a solo traveler.

 This boutique hotel chain has several locations in Los Angeles.
 The Melrose location is prime real estate, just steps from the best attractions on Melrose.
 You’re only a short walk from Beverly Hills, West Hollywood, and Hollywood.

 The PaliHotel is great for solo travelers thanks to its welcoming community spaces and trendy onsite bar.